 However, certain input parameters such as credit risks (both own and counterparty), volatilities and correlations may require management to make estimates.
 Changes in assumptions about the input parameters may affect the reported fair value of financial instruments.
-Effective from 1 April 2020, the Company has changed the valuation technique used to determine Own Credit Adjustment ("OCA") pertaining to certain financial liabilities designated at fair value through profit or loss, in order to provide a more relevant measure of the Company's own credit risk.
-Refer to Notes 11, 15, 19(a) and 19 to the financial statements for details.

-In addition, the impact of the COVID-19 pandemic has resulted in significant market volatility resulting in movements in credit spreads used in determining the OCA curve as well as other market input parameters.
+Market factors such as the impact of the COVID-19 pandemic, rates change, Russia-Ukraine war are factors that may result in significant market volatility, therefore impacting movements in rates and credit spreads used in determining the fair value of financial instruments.
 The impact on the credit spreads may impact the OCA curve which is used for the purpose of calculating the OCA that forms part of the fair value of the financial liabilities designated at fair value through profit and loss.